Difference Between Business Intelligence and Business Analytics

 1. The difference in terms of focus

 This is one of the commonest areas of difference between the two and an easy way to distinguish them as well.
 A business intelligence analyst uses historical data to understand and make decisions on present business operations.
-On the other hand, in business analytics, the professionals use data for predicting business opportunities and trends in the future.
+On the other hand, in business analytics, professionals use data to predict future outcomes.
+That’s a direct difference—past vs future, reactive vs proactive.
 This could mean that business intelligence works through pain points in the internal workflow of an organization to increase efficiency or meet specific goals.

-2. The difference in terms of usage based on the size and the age of an organization
+2. .
+The difference in terms of usage based on the size and age of an organization

 The thing is that most businesses will benefit when they use both at the same time.